lib1001/azure-vm/README.md

 </p>
 <br />

--Congrats! :tada: You have successfully created your first Linux Virtual Machine in Microsoft Azure!
+Congrats! :tada: You have successfully created your first Linux Virtual Machine in Microsoft Azure!